Thou From The Cradle To The Grave – Hymn Lyric

 Its penalty to share.

-That precious blood which gently flows
+That precious which gently flows

 And speaks the law obeyed,